 An Education Designed for the 21st Century

 Our Engineering courses in the Milwaukee region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
 Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

 From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
 Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
 Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
 We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Here’s what our Engineering programs in the Milwaukee region include:
+Our Engineering courses in the Milwaukee region feature:

 - Fun, hands-on activities that include building bridges using K’NEX® pieces and designing machines using LEGO® bricks.

 - A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.

 - A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.

 - Regular emails to keep you informed of the concepts learned and how your child is progressing.